ihudak/weekplanner/README.md

       2. Create several tasks in the UI

 2. Start the Data Generators
-   1. set the `srv_url` variable to the host that you had specified in `ingress.yaml` in the `workitems/load-test-curl.sh` file
+   1. set the `server_url` variable to the host that you had specified in `ingress.yaml` in the `k8s/load-test-curl.sh` file
-   2. execute the `workitems/load-test-curl.sh` script (it starts the endless loop calling the tasks and workitems services)
+   2. execute the `k8s/load-test-curl.sh` script (it starts the endless loop calling the tasks and workitems services)